1920 United States presidential election

 Harding all but ignored Cox in the race, and essentially campaigned against Wilson by calling for a "return to normalcy".
 Harding won a landslide victory, sweeping every state outside of the South and becoming the first Republican since the end of Reconstruction to win a former state of the Confederacy: Tennessee.
 Harding's victory margin of 26.2 percent in the popular vote remains the largest popular-vote percentage margin ever since widespread popular elections began in the 1820s.
-(However, subsequent winning candidates in 1936, 1964 and 1972 exceeded his share of the popular vote.)
+(Note: Subsequent winning candidates in 1936, 1964, and 1972 exceeded his share of the popular vote.)
 Cox won just 34.1 percent of the popular vote, and Socialist Eugene V. Debs won 3.4 percent, despite being in prison at the time.
 It was the first election in which women had the right to vote in all 48 states, which caused the total popular vote to increase dramatically, from 18.5 million in 1916 to 26.8 million in 1920.

 It was the third presidential election in which both major party candidates were registered in the same home state (the others have been in 1860, 1904, 1940, 1944, and 2016).
 Coincidentally, the election was held on Harding's 55th birthday.

 Both major-party vice-presidential nominees would later succeed to the presidency: Calvin Coolidge (Republican) upon Harding's death in 1923 and Franklin D. Roosevelt (Democratic) after defeating Republican president Herbert Hoover in 1932.
+In contrast, the incumbent vice president, Thomas R. Marshall, entered his name for the Democratic nomination in this election but ultimately did not receive it, making this election the last time where the incumbent vice president ran for his party's nomination for president and lost.